Choosing a hotel in a city you've never visited is tough. Actually booking that hotel for a reasonable price can be even harder.

 For some reason — we're not entirely sure why — Dublin hotels tend not to be available more than a year away.

-So if your favourite hotel is showing up as unavailable, don't fear!
+If your favourite hotel is showing up as unavailable, don't fear!

 It doesn't mean that your ideal accommodation is booked up.
 You will just have to wait until closer to your travel date to make a booking.